 Here are the neural network architectures that are commonly used.
 We hope this article was informative in helping you to learn neural networks.

-You can check our PG Diploma in Machine Learning and AI, which provides practical hands-on workshops, one-to-one industry mentor, 12 case studies and assignments, IIIT-B Alumni status, and more.
+You can check our Executive PG Programme in Machine Learning & AI, which provides practical hands-on workshops, one-to-one industry mentor, 12 case studies and assignments, IIIT-B Alumni status, and more.